dougeby/IntuneDocs/intune/app-protection-enabled-apps-android.md

 # required metadata

 title: Android apps with app protection policies
-titlesuffix: "Azure portal"
+titlesuffix: Microsoft Intune
-description: This topic describes what to expect when your Android app is managed by app protection policies."
+description: Learn what to expect from an Android app that has protection policies."
 keywords:
 author: erikre
 ms.author: erikre